 - Controlled Burn in The Celtic Forest 2

 - Controlled Burn in The Celtic Forest 3

 - Controlled Burn in The Celtic Forest 4

 Burning Man at Artown

 Artown has made a good habit of having displays of artwork that first appeared at Burning Man.
-In 2012, Portal of Evolution, a beautiful 32 foot tall kinetic butterfly, was set up in Reno City Plaza, between Reno City Hall and the Truckee River.
+In 2012, Portal of Evolution, a beautiful 32 foot tall kinetic butterfly, was set up in Reno City Plaza, between Reno City Hall and the Truckee River (it's still there).
 In 2011, Spire of Fire added that Burning Man flaming touch to Artown.
 Check out my Spire of Fire video to see what it was like.

 Give $3 to Keep Artown Free

 With over 66% of its events free, Artown is continuing the Give $3 to Keep Artown Free campaign to solicit a few extra bucks to support this non-profit organization.
 The goal is to increase individual contributions so Artown can continue to present the high-caliber free programming attendees have come to expect.
 Here's how you can help...